-v1_6, last updated 11 May 2018
+v1_8, last updated 4 May 2021

-In most cases, the lawful ground (or legal basis) for our processing will be that the processing: (i) is necessary for our legitimate interests in carrying out our business, including to grow and improve our Services, provided those interests are not outweighed by your rights and interests (‘Legitimate Interests’), (ii) is necessary to perform a contract with you (‘Contract’), or (iii) is necessary to comply with our legal obligations (‘Legal Obligation’).
+In most cases, the lawful ground (or legal basis) for our processing will be that the processing is necessary: (i) for our legitimate interests in carrying out our business, including to secure, manage, grow and improve our Services, provided those interests are not outweighed by your rights and interests (‘Legitimate Interests’), (ii) to perform a contract with you (‘Contract’), or (iii) to comply with our legal obligations (‘Legal Obligation’).
 Where processing is based on your consent (‘Consent’), we will identify the processing purposes and provide you with relevant information to make the processing fair and transparent when we ask for your consent.

 As data protection law and practice are constantly developing, we’ll need to update this policy from time to time, which we’ll do by posting a new policy on the Website that takes effect from the date stated.
 It is your responsibility to return to the Website from time to time and check for changes.

-We are the ‘controller’ of Account, Improvement and Marketing Data and we are the ‘processor’ of Service Data – the customer remains the ‘controller’ of Service Data.
-We do not collect or retain any debit or credit card data ourselves.
-Any such data is collected and processed by our payment processors to process the relevant payments and we and those processors will at all times comply with the applicable industry codes and laws regarding security and retention of such data, for example the Payment Card Industry Data Security Standard.
-When you provide us with personal data about yourself or another person, you are confirming to us that you are authorised to provide us with that information and that any personal data you give us is accurate and up-to-date.
 Provision of personal data to us is never a requirement, however if you do not provide us with the personal data necessary for us to carry out an action at your request or under a contract with or relating to you, for example to respond to your query or provide Services to you, we may not be able to respond to your query or provide Services to you.

-We will not give, sell or rent your personal data to third parties so they can market their services to you.
+We will not share, sell or rent your personal data to third parties so they can market their services to you.
 Nor do we accept advertising from third parties on the Website.
 We may share personal data in the following limited circumstances.

-As a default position, we will only retain personal data for any statutory retention period, then a reasonable period (if any) for the above purposes.
+As a default position, we will only retain personal data for any statutory retention period, then a reasonable period (if any) necessary for the above purposes.
 This is subject, for example, to any valid opt-out or withdrawal of consent where processing is based on consent, or other valid exercise of your data subject rights.

 The security of data is very important to our business.
 In accordance with our legal obligations, we take appropriate technical and organisational measures to protect your personal data and keep those measures under review.
 However, we can only be responsible for systems that we control and we would note that the internet itself is not inherently a secure environment.